 At the beginning of 2020, I asked several regular contributors to TGC who’ve written on the topic of money to answer one question (in two parts) and in less than 200 words: (1) What’s your theology of money, and (2) what practical advice would you give about money stewardship?

 Of course, I wasn’t anticipating a once-in-a-century pandemic that set in motion a crashing stock market (which recovered, but it seems we’re now in recession) and employment that is literally off the charts.
-Now with another downturn of the virus that threatens the economic recovery, we think these evergreen insights will help shed light on a topic that Christians generally don’t often talk about.
+Now with another downturn that threatens the economic recovery, we think these insights will help shed light on a topic that Christians generally don’t often talk about.